stronnag/mwptools/docs/manual/docs/mwp-windows-msys.md

 * And sub-directories:
     * `shumate` : Tile caches
 	* `mwp/DEMs` : Digital Elevation Models (aka Terrain data)
+    * `fl2x` : Flight log metadata cache.

-Neither of these locations are cleared by an uninstall.
+None of these locations are cleared by an uninstall.

 ## Settings